-We love to play with play doh, and salt dough is another great medium for play and creation.
+We love to play with play doh, and our salt dough craft is another great medium for play and creation.
 Salt dough is an easy way to create homemade play doh with ingredients you already have in the kitchen during the holidays.

 Seriously, I was amazed at how all of the leaf veins transferred over to the clay.
 It’s what I admired most about this craft, how natural it looked.
 My boys were also amazed and wanted to press all of the leaves.

-Craft with Salt Dough
+For Salt Dough Recipe